 People share a lot of information about themselves from location data collected through smartphones and other mobile devices.
 Some of this data is stored on the device and can be shared with the user’s permission for legitimate business reasons.
 But many mobile users want greater protection for their privacy and security.

 So a team of engineers at Oregon State University developed an algorithm for encrypting location data that hides the user’s location information.
 The technology is secure against malware and other threats.
-Electrical engineering and computer science faculty Bechir Mandaoui and Attila Yavuz were the principal investigators of the new encryption method, assisted by graduate student Mohamed Grissa.
+Electrical engineering and computer science faculty Bechir Hamdaoui and Attila Yavuz were the principal investigators of the new encryption method, assisted by graduate student Mohamed Grissa.

 Protecting data dynamically and seamlessly